 Andrew Belinfante

 As the Senior Director of Programs and Organizational Development at JDC Entwine, an initiative of JDC, the leading global Jewish humanitarian organization, I oversee immersive experiences connecting young Jewish adults to humanitarian work in more than 70 countries.
-In 2025, I stepped into the role of Co-Interim Executive Director, helping lead the organization through a pivotal moment.

 I've traveled to more than 25 countries and worked with communities across many more.
 That sustained engagement built something in me: a practice grounded in cultural humility, asset-based community building, and the discipline of arriving as a learner, even when I'm the one leading.